-Find our complete and detailed fact sheets about the main stocks in the German stock market
+Find our complete and detailed fact sheets about the main stocks in the German stock market.
+Before buying or selling German stocks, it is important to be well informed and to carry out accurate analyses.

 When you invest online or build up a stock portfolio, you can invest in the German stock market.
 Many of the stocks listed on the Frankfurt Stock Exchange are accessible to traders from other countries, especially European investors.
 But what are these shares and therefore which are the most important German shares that can be invested in and how can they be analysed?